theicfire/vimsheet/README.md

 vimsheet
 ========

-The two cheatsheets are index.md and advanced.md.
+This is a two page website that has index.html and advanced.html.
+The two are created from markdown files in `index.html` and `advanced.html`.

 Pull requests are welcome!